-Make sure to have a good lawyer who is ready to provide assistance and never claim that your platform is risk-free – we all know nothing is risk-free in this world.
+Make sure to have a good lawyer who is ready to assist and never claim that your platform is risk-free – we all know nothing is risk-free in this world.
 If you’re dealing with real estate or securities, the law is not something to be taken lightly.
-It will be a huge plus if you have someone with extensive experience or education in the banking and finance industry on your team.
+It will be a massive plus if you have someone with extensive experience or education in the banking and finance industry on your team.

 If you start your crowdfunding business in the UK, it will have to go through FCA (Financial Conduct Authority) procedures to determine regulatory compliance, so make sure to allocate time to fix probable issues and implement updates according to FCA guidelines.

 Starting a crowdfunding business is just like starting any other business – it’s always hard until it’s easy.
-We have built a number of platforms, gained knowledge in this field, and will be happy to assist you in building a crowdfunding website for you.
+We have built several platforms, gained knowledge in this field, and will be happy to assist you in building a crowdfunding website for you.

 Whether you already have a crowdfunding project in mind or start thinking about one – drop us a line, we’ll gladly discuss it with you and suggest a solution that fits just right!